Skip to main content

 5

-Transfer to seam-side up, or to parchment seam-side down.
+Place in a seam-side up, or on parchment seam-side down.

 Bâtard (Oval)